 |Interview with the Head

-In the 6 months prior to the assessment date, families of pupils for PP1 entry are invited to come to the school and meet with the Registrar and Head for an interview.
+In the 6 months prior to the assessment date, families of pupils for PP1 entry are invited to come to the school for an interview.
 This is an opportunity for any further questions to be addressed or concerns to be ironed out.

 |General assessment day